Code-Institute-Submissions/jamitag-The-Bike-People_DecResub/testing.md

 <b>Issue</b>
-I created a table displaying the ride details on the Social Spin page which when viewed on a desktop, appeared nicely acros the width og the screen.
+I created a table displaying the ride details on the Social Spin page which when viewed on a desktop, appeared neatly across the width of the screen.
 However, when the screen size was reduced, I had difficulty making the table display vertically.

 <b>Solution</b>
-I was unable to find a solution to make the table display correctly for mobile devices and therefore decided to replace the table with multiple divs displaying the necessary information which I was the able to make responsive.
+I was unable to find a solution to make the table display vertically for mobile devices and therefore decided to replace the table with multiple divs containing the necessary information which I was then able to make responsive using the technique I had picked up from the previous issue.